yuvalsmilo/yuvalsmilo.github.io/_pages/about.md

   - /about.html
 ---
 <style>
   /* 1.
-Background image */
-/* 1.
 Background image - apply to html as well to cover the very top edge */ html, body {
     margin: 0 !important;
     padding: 0 !important;